-The Small Business Health Options Program (SHOP) Marketplace is for small employers who want to provide health and dental insurance to their employees — affordably, flexibly, and conveniently.
+The Small Business Health Options Program (SHOP) is for small employers who want to provide health and/or dental insurance to their employees — affordably, flexibly, and conveniently.

-If you have fewer than 50 full-time equivalent (FTE) employees, you are not required to provide insurance to your employees.
-You can choose to offer insurance through the SHOP Marketplace or any other source.
-But you don't have to, and you don’t face a penalty if you don't.
+If you have 1-50 full-time equivalent (FTE) employees, you're not required to provide insurance to your employees.
+You can, however, choose to offer insurance through SHOP or any other source.
+But you don't have to, and there's no penalty if you don't.

-Yes, as long as at least one of your employees enrolls in your coverage.
+Yes, as long as at least one of your employees (who isn't a business owner, partner or family member) enrolls in your coverage.

-Generally, no. Spouses and family members don't count when determining if your business is eligible to use the SHOP Marketplace.
-To be eligible, you must have 1 to 50 full-time equivalent (FTE) employees who aren’t business owners, partners, or family members.
+Generally, no. Spouses and family members don't count when determining if your business is eligible to use SHOP.
+To be eligible, you must have 1-50 full-time equivalent (FTE) employees who aren’t business owners, partners, or family members.

 Yes, but only if they qualify for a Special Enrollment Period due to a life change, like having a baby, adopting a child, or getting married.

 For new employees hired after your initial SHOP enrollment period, you can decide on a waiting period before coverage can become effective.
 Waiting periods can't exceed 90 days.